Kira Minkis, M.D. Ph.D.

 My principal interest is in achieving the best results for curing skin cancer.
 My surgical skills blend aesthetic sensibility along with technical precision to ensure the best outcome, both in terms of cure and cosmetic result.
 I pride myself in being friendly, caring, attentive and compassionate.
 When I treat patients, I prioritize treating the patient overall, not simply focusing on one problem.
 I strive to ensure that my patients feel comfortable, have all their needs met, and all their questions answered.

 Dr. Minkis received her Bachelor of Arts degree in chemistry with Honors at the New York University.
 She pursued her medical education and doctorate in molecular oncology and immunology at New York University School of Medicine.
 Her doctoral dissertation research focused on studying the immune response to melanoma and development of a therapeutic vaccine for melanoma.
 Dr. Minkis completed her training in dermatology at New York Presbyterian Hospital – Weill Cornell Medical Center, where she was awarded the Distinguished House Staff Award.
 Following her residency training, she completed a fellowship in Procedural Dermatology and Mohs micrographic surgery at Northwestern University and, in addition, was one of the first seven dermatologists in the US to have completed the American Society for Dermatologic Surgery Cosmetic Dermatologic Surgery Fellowship.
-As a Weill Cornell-trained dermatologist, Dr. Minkis strives to continue the tradition of excellence in patient care and scholarly pursuits that distinguishes the Weill Cornell Department of Dermatology.
+As a Weill Cornell-trained dermatologist, Dr. Minkis strives to continue the tradition of excellence in patient care and scholarly pursuits that distinguishes the Weill Cornell Dermatology.